 Skip advert

 Advertisement - Article continues below

-The upcoming ban on the sale of new petrol and diesel cars from 2030 means that lithium-ion batteries will soon become as common as an old engine or gearbox that’s come to the end of its life.
-At the moment, it’s a bit easier to get rid of those items safely and efficiently, but that’s only because we’ve been doing it for so long.
+The approaching ban on the sale of new petrol and diesel cars from 2035 means that used lithium-ion batteries will soon become as common as an old engine or gearbox at the end of its lifecycle.
+At the moment, it’s a bit easier to get rid of combustion engine components safely and efficiently, but that's only because we have a lot of experience with such things and the infrastructure has been built over many years.

+Skip advert